Tacoma, Washington Population 2019

 There are many international companies located in Tacoma.
 The top employer is the Joint Base Lewis-McChord, which employs over 66,000 people.
-The public-school districts, the State of Washington, and the city’s health systems are also major employers.
+The public-school districts, the State of Washington, and the city’s health systems are also significant employers.

 Tacoma Population Growth

 Despite some troubles in its past, the city of Tacoma has always seen population growth at every 10-year census.
-The population experienced its largest growth between 1880 and 1890, growing by over 3,000%.
-Population growth has slowed in recent years, but it still continues to climb.
-Based on recent estimates, the population has grown by 6.5% since the last census taken in 2010.
+The population experienced its most significant growth between 1880 and 1890, growing by over 3,000%.
+Population growth has slowed in recent years, but it continues to climb.
+Based on current estimates, the population has increased by 6.5% since the last census taken in 2010.
 Revitalization of the city, particularly the downtown area, is expected to continue to bring in new residents to this city.